 Key question: How do you check website name availability?

 If you want to know whether a domain name is available, you could simply run a search on a domain registrar website.
-Such websites will return either an ‘available domain’ message or, if the domain is unavailable, it will present alternatives.
-These alternatives to your preferable website name will either include different word/letter combinations in the website address and/or different domain extensions.
+Such sites will return either an ‘available domain’ message or, if the domain is unavailable, it will present alternatives.
+These alternatives to your preferable site name will either include different word/letter combinations in the website address and/or different domain extensions.

 And so on.